glasnt/talks/2017_08_PyConAU/slides.md

  <!-- .slide: data-background="#000"-->
 # Python 3 <!-- .slide: class="center" -->

-## Supported in < 10% of packages <!-- .element: class="fragment" -->

 Note: Per PyCon US 2015 Guido keynote

 Once 2.7 goes EOL, then projects can't be used any more.

-No satisfaction in just porting it
+There's no satisfaction in just porting it

 long tail of dependencies prohibit porting

-There are automated tools for this

 ---